-With a combination of online and offline method, ISEAT will effectively enhance the communication and exchange of the industry, stimulate new ideas in the convergence of academic and industry between China and the rest of the world.
-Be part of the conference and meet digital our engineers and join their presentations.
-Join the ISEAT from October 29th – 30th, 2022 and discover more on the official ISEAT website!
+With a combination of online and offline methods, ISEAT will effectively enhance the communication and exchange of the industry, and stimulate new ideas in the convergence of academics and industry between China and the rest of the world.
+Be part of the conference and meet our engineers digitally and join their presentations.
+Discover more on the official ISEAT website!

 Our program recommendation

 Modeling Balanced Armature Transducers at High Amplitudes by Wolfgang Klippel

 Abstract:Electromagnetic transducers using a balanced armature play an important role in hearing aids and in-ear headphones because they generate the required sound output at high efficiency.
 This paper investigates the transfer behavior at high amplitudes and develops a lumped parameter model of this transducer that considers the nonlinearities caused by the geometry and material properties.
 This model is a basis for optimal transducer design, adjusting the armature in production and actively canceling the nonlinear distortion through nonlinear, adaptive control.

 Creating Audio Products with Maximum End-User Value by Wolfgang Klippel

 Abstract: The value assigned by the end-user to a loudspeaker, headphone, or any other audio device determines his purchase decision and the success of the product in the market.
 The paper investigates the relationship between end-user value, performance characteristics, cost structure, and the particular design.
 A model based on a modified benefit-cost ratio is presented that describes the impact (sensitivity) of the performance characteristics on the end-user value.
 Performance sensitivity is a central and powerful term in audio engineering because it links physical, perceptual, and economical quantities.
 This new concept is applied to all phases of the product life and addresses open questions on how to define the optimum target performance, select design choices, increase the yield rate in production, and assuring reliability and quality in the final application.